Junior Malanda: Crash and funeral

 On 10 January 2015, at 15:25 local time (CET), Malanda was travelling in the back seat of a Volkswagen Touareg, on the A2 near the town of Porta Westfalica in northern Germany, to catch a flight to a training camp in South Africa.
 Apparently without outside influence, the car cleared the guardrail on the side of the road and crashed into a tree and overturned multiple times, Malanda was catapulted from the back seat of the car.
-The police confirmed Malanda was not wearing his seat-belt at the time of the crash, resulting in him being thrown forward at the collision and being killed instantly, Malanda was pronounced dead at the scene.
+The police confirmed Malanda was not wearing his seat-belt at the time of the crash, resulting in him being thrown forward at the collision and being killed instantly, Malanda was pronounced dead at the scene at 4:00 PM.

 According to the police report, the crash was caused due to inappropriate speed for the very rainy weather, and an investigation into possible manslaughter was opened.
 His agent Peter Smeets stated Malanda's car was caught speeding 21 times in the last 6 months, of which it was faster than 200 km/h in ten instances.
 He reported that Malanda was almost never driving the car himself.
+The road was blocked for two hours to clear the scene after the crash.

 Malanda's funeral was held on 20 January at the Basilica of the Sacred Heart, Brussels.
-It drew over 1,000 mourners, among them Wolfsburg manager Dieter Hecking and Sporting Director Klaus Allofs as well as Marc Wilmots, manager of the Belgium national football team.
+It drew over 1,000 mourners, among them Wolfsburg manager Dieter Hecking and Sporting Director Klaus Allofs as well as Marc Wilmots, the former manager of the Belgium national football team.
 Songs and dances from his family's ancestral Congo were performed.
-After the funeral his body was buried at Sint-Agatha-Berchem close to Brussels where he grew up.
+After the funeral his body was buried in Berchem-Sainte-Agathe, Brussels, where he grew up.